intuosol/pull_tab_menu/README.md

 ## Menu Alignments

-The menu can be positioned at various points along the screen edges:
+The initial menu can be positioned at various points along the screen edges:

 - `MenuAlignment.topLeft`
 - `MenuAlignment.centerLeft`